kubesphere/kubesphere/docs/en/concepts-and-designs/devops-pipeline-overview.md

 #### Jenkins configuration

-KubeSphere uses Docker Image + Jenkins update Center + Helm Chart to distribute Jenkins。
+KubeSphere uses Docker Image, Jenkins update Center and Helm Chart to distribute Jenkins。

 The list of plugins and configuration required by Jenkins will be provided by [Helm Chart](https://github.com/kubesphere/ks-installer/tree/master/roles/ks-devops/jenkins).